 Category of Projects Target Funding

-School Construction \$ 1,857
+School Construction \$1,857

 Repair 1,563

 Refinancing of Certificates of Participation Payments 150

 Technology 140

 Library Books 53

 Early Childhood Education 50

 Adult Education 25

 Charter Schools 20

 Audit Process 10

 Safety-Police Dispatch 2

-Total \$ 3,870
+Total \$3,870

-The Bonds will be the seventh series of bonds to be issued under the Measure R authorization.
-Six series of bonds in the aggregate principal amount of \$1,100,000,000 have previously been issued by the District under the Measure R authorization.
-As more fully described in APPENDIX A - "DISTRICT FINANCIAL AND DEMOGRAPHIC INFORMATION-DISTRICT FINANCIAL INFORMATION-District Debt," in addition to the remaining Measure R bond authorization, the District has \$1.25 billion of remaining authorized but unissued general obligation bond capacity under its Measure K authorization approved by the voters on March 5, 2003 and \$3.591 billion of authorized but unissued general obligation bond capacity under its Measure Y authorization approved by the voters on November 8, 2005.
-The District currently anticipates semi-annual issuances of additional series of general obligation bonds under its Measure K and Measure Y authorizations over the next several years to finance various elements of the District's Capital Plan, currently comprised of the Strategic Execution Plan (New Construction), the Strategic Execution Plan (Existing Facilities), the Strategic Execution Plan (Information Technology) and the Strategic Execution Plan (CFO), as well as other capital projects.
+The Bonds will be the sixth series of bonds to be issued under the Measure R authorization.
+Five series of bonds in the aggregate principal amount of \$600,000,000 have been issued by the District under the Measure R authorization.
+As more fully described in APPENDIX A - "DISTRICT FINANCIAL AND DEMOGRAPHIC INFORMATION-DISTRICT FINANCIAL INFORMATION-District Debt," in addition to the remaining Measure R bond authorization, the District has \$1.25 billion of remaining authorized but unissued general obligation bond capacity under its Measure K authorization approved by the voters on March 5, 2003 and \$3.985 billion of authorized but unissued general obligation bond capacity under its Measure 8, 2005.
+The District expects to sell approximately \$397,365,000 of general obligation bonds authorized under Measure Y and, subject to market conditions, approximately \$132,325,000 of general obligation refunding bonds on or about February 7, 2006.
+A portion of the proceeds of the general obligation bonds authorized under Measure Y will be used to defease or prepay approximately \$190 million of outstanding certificates of participation and the proceeds of the general obligation refunding bonds, if issued, will be applied to advance refund and defease a portion of the District's outstanding general obligation Bonds.
+In addition, the District currently anticipates semi-annual issuances of additional series of general obligation bonds under its Measure R authorization, Measure K authorization and Measure Y authorization over the next several years to finance various elements of the District's Capital Plan, currently comprised of the Strategic Execution Plan (New Construction), the Strategic Execution Plan (Existing Facilities), the Strategic Execution Plan (Information Technology) and the Strategic Execution Plan (CFO), as well as other capital projects.